denisiglesiasgarcia/B760-DS3H-DDR4-unraid/README.md

 This motherboard is very efficient but there are some things that i need to debug.

 1) Using the 16x pcie port does seem to block power saving.
 It is now empty and i use other pcie ports for the add-on cards.
 2) Intel X710-DA2 was Dell branded when i bought it.
-Iflashed it to OEM.
+I flashed it to OEM.
 It should achieve C10 but it is stuck at C6 and limits everything else.

 ## Powertop usage